 The arrangement governing the contemplated work and payment therefore will be a fixed-priced, deliverables-based contract.
-Each selected Offeror will be awarded their own contract.
 The list of deliverables for use in preparing proposals can be found below; costs per each deliverable in the table below shall be proposed by the Offeror.
 Payment will be made based on the achievement of each milestone.